Xilinx/PYNQ/docs/source/pynq_alveo.rst

 Multiple Cards
 --------------

-In datacentre applications it is possible to have multiple accelerator cards in one server.
+In datacenter applications it is possible to have multiple accelerator cards in one server.
 PYNQ provides a ``Device`` class to designate which card should be used for given operations.
 The first operation is to query the cards in the
 system: